easy-graph/Easy-Graph/README.md

 # Simple Example

-This example shows the general usage of methods in EasyGraph.
+This example demonstrates the general usage of methods in EasyGraph.
 ```python
   >>> import easygraph as eg
   >>> G = eg.Graph()